Liwa al-Quds: Command structure

+Combat history

-The militia was founded in 2013, reportedly with the support of the Air Force Intelligence Directorate.
-Syrian opposition supporters regard them as Shabiha.
+Liwa al-Quds was founded in 2013 as a pro-government militia, reportedly with the support of the Air Force Intelligence Directorate.
+Syrian opposition supporters regarded them as Shabiha.

 By the beginning of 2015, the group had suffered 200 killed and over 400 wounded since its establishment.
 The group supported the Syrian Army in its effort to reopen the main supply line to Aleppo in late 2015.

-By mid-2016, it had become one of the most important pro-government militias in Aleppo Governorate.
-On 20 June 2016, the militia took part in a prisoner exchange with three rebel factions, namely the Sultan Murad Division, the Muntasir Billah Brigade, and the Nour al-Din al-Zenki Movement, in coordination with Ahrar al-Sham.
+By mid-2016, it had become one of the most important pro-government paramilitary groups in Aleppo Governorate.
+On 20 June 2016, the group took part in a prisoner exchange with three rebel factions, namely the Sultan Murad Division, the Muntasir Billah Brigade, and the Nour al-Din al-Zenki Movement, in coordination with Ahrar al-Sham.

 In June 2017, Liwa al-Quds launched a recruitment campaign in Homs Governorate, where it aimed at enlisting young Palestinian refugees.

 In May 2018 Liwa al-Quds was fighting against the ISIL pocket in the desert of Deir ez-Zor Governorate as a part of joint operation with the NDF and SAA forces.
 Liwa al-Quds captured village of Faydat Umm Muwaynah.

 In July 2018, Samer Rafe, a prominent commander of the militia, was arrested in Latakia after a firefight with government forces.
 He had previously been arrested on charges of robbery in Aleppo, confessed to the charges, and served a prison term of one year before being released.

 In the first half of 2019, Liwa al-Quds suffered heavy casualties on multiple fronts, most notably during Operation Dawn of Idlib.

-Compostition
+As of 2019, the Liwa al-Quds had more than 1,100 fighters killed during the Syrian civil war.

+In March 2024, IS fighters ambushed a Liwa al-Quds vehicle carrying ammunition and guns in eastern Homs countryside, killing the three guards and capturing the cargo.

+Liwa al-Quds was among the loyalist units which unsuccessfully tried to halt the 2024 Syrian opposition offensives.
+As rebels advanced into Aleppo, Liwa al-Quds retreated from its local base in the Neirab camp without organizing resistance on 30 November.
+After the fall of the Assad regime in December 2024, the Syrian transitional government demanded that all Palestinian armed groups in Syria disarm themselves, dissolve their military formations, and instead focus on political and charitable work.